Zicostickz/clarity-time-capsule/README.md

 ### STX Rewards
 Senders can now attach STX tokens as rewards for recipients.
 The rewards are held in escrow by the contract and automatically transferred to recipients upon message revelation.
 This creates an incentive mechanism for time-sensitive information delivery.

+### Message Timestamps
+Each message now includes a creation timestamp (block height) and supports age tracking functionality.
+This enables verification of message authenticity and helps track the chronological order of messages.